nathanlane/nathanlane.github.io/src/content/post/gisfunctional.md

 Instead of using <code>lapply</code> I use <code>mclapply</code>: the latter is a multiprocessor version of list-apply provided by the <code>parallel()</code> package.
 Conveniently, <code>mclapply</code> utilizes the power of out multi-core processor (if we have one).

 The third part of the program takes our saved files and assembles them into a giant file via the amazingly useful functions provifed by the <code>data.table()</code>package.
-With <code>lapply()</code>, our list of .csv files is opened with the speedy <code>fread()</code> function.
-A list big list of opened .csv files is then fed through <code>rbindlist()</code>, which combines them into a single massive data.table.
+With <code>lapply()</code>, our list of.csv files is opened with the speedy <code>fread()</code> function.
+A list big list of opened.csv files is then fed through <code>rbindlist()</code>, which combines them into a single massive data.table.

 {% highlight R %}

-# ---- X. Header.
+#----X. Header.

 # The libraries we use.
 library(rgdal)